-Acronyms like “MBA” are generally universally recognized and come with a certain amount of prestige, but what is an MSW and what does it stand for?
+Abbreviations such as “MBA” are all but universally recognized and come with a certain amount of prestige, but what is an MSW and what does it stand for?

 MSW stands for Master of Social Work.
-Like many other graduate degree programs, an MSW aims to give you the skills and knowledge needed for career advancement.
-However, a master of social work is also required for social workers who want to be fully licensed in their state of residence.1 Generally, an MSW degree program takes about two years to complete and gives students a stronger foundation in social theory, public policy, social programs and organization structures.
+Like many other graduate degree programs, an MSW aims to instill the skills and knowledge needed for career advancement.
+However, a master of social work is also required for social workers who want to be fully licensed in their state of residence.1 Generally, MSW programs take about two years to complete and gives students a stronger foundation in social theory, public policy, social programs and organization structures.
 Most MSW programs also require students to participate in clinical practice and fieldwork, which gives them actual experience in providing social services.2

 What can you do with an MSW?